mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/General/index.md

 *  **Hosts Table**

-   The hosts table contains five columns.
-The first column contains your host name.
+   The hosts table contains several columns.
+You can drag the columns to change their default order.
+In the default order, the first column contains your host name.
 The second column indicates which web server will host the file.

    The third column indicates whether the host is active.
 If left unchecked, the host will not be active and cannot be viewed in a web browser.